Janiczek/elmlisp/README.md

 - refactoring of `compile.rkt` into helper funtions in `format.rkt` (all the `(format "..." ...)` calls)

 #### Research
+- import of other ElmLisp files? (just of their macros?)
 - how will `#t` and `#f` vs `True` and `False` play out in macros etc.?
 - maybe try creating a `(where)` alternative to `(let)` as an macro, if that even makes sense in ElmLisp